-13.6 Presence of the Cemetery Site and Waste Water Facilities
+13.6 Presence of the Oxidation Pond

-It is recommended that the effects of these facilities on the proposed development be investigated.
+It is recommended that the possible effects of the unused, obsolete oxidation pond on the proposed development be investigated.
 The future development must comply to legal requirements to mitigate any negative effects that these facilities may have on the development of the site.